andyjessop/faststate/README.md

 # PicoStore

-PicoStore is a tiny and exceptionally fast state management container for JavaScript apps.
+PicoStore is a tiny and fast state management container for JavaScript apps.

 Features:
 - **tiny** (<1KB minified)
 - **no dependencies**
-- **fast and low memory**: does a small amount of work to update state and respond to changes
 - **single atomic state object**
-- **namespaced actions**: only update small segments of the global state in any single operation
+- **immutable but fast and low memory**: only updates small segments of the state
-- **modular**: stores are fractal by nature and can be infinitely nested to provide encapsulation yet still reflect the structure of your data
+- **modular**: all functionality added in modules to aid separation of concerns and portability
 - [**computed properties**](https://github.com/andyjessop/picostore#computed-properties)
 - [**subscribe**](https://github.com/andyjessop/picostore#subscriptions) to changes in specific properties in the state object